Thank you for reading our post, please rate this article at the end.

 Wiring the trailer interior

-Before moving onto wall and roof insulation and skinning, you must run all the wiring or lighting devices you intend to use.
+Before moving on to wall and roof insulation and skinning, you must run all the wiring or lighting devices you intend to use.
 At the very basics, your wiring system should include:

 - Interior lights for the sleeping compartment and the kitchen.